tobini/TruffleMATE/README.md

 Mate is an approach for building Virtual Machines that expose their whole structure and behavior to the language level [Mate].
-A MOP[MOP] then enables to adapt reflectively the Virtual Machine behavior at run time.
+A [MOP] then enables to adapt reflectively the Virtual Machine behavior at run time.
 TruffleMate is an implementation of the Mate approach in Truffle that started as a branch from the [TruffleSOM] VM.

-This repository contains an extension to the [Truffle][T]-based implementation of SOM, including SOM's standard library, a number of examples and the Mate v1 Metaobject protocol[M].
+This repository contains an extension to the [Truffle][T]-based implementation of SOM, including SOM's standard library, a number of examples and the [Mate v1 Metaobject protocol][M].

 Obtaining and Running TruffleMate
 --------------------------------